Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Boundary Conditions

-This argumentation is easily extendable to the definition of M-operators as $(\beta_0\beta_1)$-to-$(\alpha_0\alpha_1)$-maps, where $\alpha_0, \alpha_1$ is another pair of ``boundary operators'' participating in the boundary condition~$(\alpha_0\Gd + \alpha_1 \Gn) u = \psi$.
-Such a map would be formally given by the ``linear-fractional transformation with operator coefficients''~$(\alpha_0 + \alpha_1 M(z) )(\overline{\beta_0 + \beta_1 M(z)})^{-1}$.
+This argumentation is easily extendable to the definition of M-operators as $(\beta_0\beta_1)$-to-$(\alpha_0\alpha_1)$-maps, where $\alpha_0$, $\alpha_1$ is another pair of ``boundary operators'' from the boundary condition~$(\alpha_0\Gd + \alpha_1 \Gn) u = \psi$.
+Such a map is formally given by the ``linear-fractional transformation with operator coefficients'' $(\alpha_0 + \alpha_1 M(z) )(\overline{\beta_0 + \beta_1 M(z)})^{-1}$.
 The precise meaning of this formula needs to be clarified in each particular case at hand.
-Operator transformations of this kind (with $z$\nobreakdash-dependent coefficients) are typical in the systems theory where the M\nobreakdash-operators are realized as transfer functions of linear systems, see~\cite{Ryz2}, \cite{Staff}.
+Operator transformations of this kind (with $z$\nobreakdash-dependent coefficients) are typical in the systems theory where M\nobreakdash-functions are realized as transfer functions of linear systems, see~\cite{Ryz2}, \cite{Staff}.
 For the cases when $\Ker(\overline{\beta_0 + \beta_1 M(z)}) \neq \{0\}$ relevant results are given by the boundary triplets approach in~\cite{DHMS1}, \cite{DHMS3}, \cite{DM2} in terms of linear boundary relations in Hilbert and Krein spaces.

-The section is concluded with the proof of Theorem~\ref{thm:BVPwithBetSolution}.
+The section concludes with the proof of Theorem~\ref{thm:BVPwithBetSolution}.